Foraging 100% of My Food for a Year

 When and Where

-To start this endeavor, I’ve settled into my homeland of Northern Wisconsin on the shores of Lake Superior.
-I’ve given myself three months of preparation time.
-I started from scratch on July 1st and the year will officially begin on October 9th, 2025.
-I’ll be based here during my preparation time and for much of the year.
+To start this endeavor, I settled into my homeland of Northern Wisconsin on the shores of Lake Superior.
+I gave myself three months of preparation time.
+I started from scratch on July 1st and the year officially began on October 9th, 2025.
+I was based in my homeland during the preparation period and will be for much of the year.

-In the fall, I’ll embark on a month-long East coast foraging and speaking tour.
-In the winter, I’ll visit Florida and some of the Southern states.
-In Spring 2026 I may make a trip to the West coast.
-In the summer/fall of 2026, I’ll likely do another tour through the Midwest and Northeast.
+In the fall, I embarked on a month-long East Coast foraging and speaking tour.
+In the winter, I’ll be on a tour through Florida and some of the Southern states.
+In May-June 2026 I will make a trip to the West coast.
+In Summer/Fall of 2026, I’ll do another tour through the Midwest and Northeast.
 Everywhere I go, I’ll be foraging and teaching.

 One Million Community Fruit Tree Initiative